kentoi1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that display current directory contents in a long format
+script that changes the working directory to the previous one.